LautaroParada/eod-data/README.md

 This library is the Python 🐍 unofficial SDK for the EOD Historical data REST API.
 It's intended to be used for data extraction for financial valuations, macroeconomic analyses, sentiment analysis, option strategies, technical analysis, development of machine learning models, and more!

 ## Requirements [:arrow_up:](#eod-historical-data-sdk)
 - You need to request an API key with the EOD team.
-Create your account in the following [link](https://eodhistoricaldata.com/)
+Create your account at the following [link](https://eodhistoricaldata.com/)
 	- ***Please be aware of the pricing plans and policies.
 Different plans have different data accesses.***
 - ```Python``` >= 3.8

-If any update or change is informed through the [Medium site](https://eod-historical-data.medium.com/) of the API, I will implement that in the SDK.
-The revisions will be on a monthly basis.
+If any update or change is informed through the [Medium site](https://eod-historical-data.medium.com/) site of the API, I will implement it SDK.
+The revisions will be every month.

 ## Installation [:arrow_up:](#eod-historical-data-sdk)